Buy British | Buy British Campaign |

 Try your best to Buy British and support our economy

 As we all know, situations change.
-At the time of writing this article, we are in the midst of the Coronavirus Covid-19 outbreak.
-Many British businesses will suffer during this period, some will continue and some will flourish.
-British manufacturers are being asked to turn their production to other areas to help the NHS with PPE for example.
+At the time of writing this article, we are still living in the so called, “new normal” and feeling the effects of the Coronavirus Covid-19 outbreak.
+To add to that, which was inevitable the UK economy has now entered recession.
+It is even more important than ever to support UK companies, manufacturers, and independent businesses that make their products here.
+Many British businesses will suffer during this period.
+Some will continue and some will flourish.
+British manufacturers have started to make face masks and coverings with off cut materials, just to help with their turnover.
 But ultimately some will close and we could lose skilled craftspeople in the process.

 We must support these businesses as best we can through this difficult period.
 Whether it’s an item of clothing, a piece of bespoke furniture, a new bicycle or gardening equipment.
 If we try to just make it British made, it could make all the difference to businesses, small and large.
 Yes you may have to pay a little extra or in some cases a lot extra.
 But as we mentioned earlier in this post, you get what you pay for.